TheWizardsCode/BlazeAINeoFPS/Video Script.md

   - Build up hills around the edge
   - Draw the road network
   - Block out the buildings using ProBuilder
+  - Dig out a lake and throw in a plane of water
   - Make a tree in ProBuilder
   - Paint some trees in